 Season 2 premiered on July 3, 2023, with the finale, Season 2 Episode 12, releasing on September 25, 2023.
 Season 2 Episode 13 came out in April 2024.

 This article provides everything that is known about Mushoku Tensei Season 3 (Mushoku Tensei: Jobless Reincarnation Season 3/Mushoku Tensei: Isekai Ittara Honki Dasu Season 3) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

-Mushoku Tensei: Jobless Reincarnation Season 3 release date predictions: Is 2025 likely?
+Is a 2025 Mushoku Tensei: Jobless Reincarnation Season 3 release date likely?

 In the meantime, it’s possible to speculate about when, or if, the Mushoku Tensei: Isekai Ittara Honki Dasu Season 3 release date will occur in the future.